Flutter Flow: Use the NHTSA API to get vehicle information

 Now click on your custom Widget and update the parameters.

-For the places parameter, you can click the orange icon setting and you will see place Documents.
+For the places parameter, you can click the orange icon setting and you will see firebaseItems Documents from Page State.
 This is from our Firestore Collection query we created earlier.

 I also have defaultZoom and an action to set our page parameter when a custom marker is clicked.
 Click the Open button to create your action